Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-T1w4TV8Y8Lk.md

 # [June 8th, 2020 Livestream](../2020-06-08.md)
 ## Q&A: Blueprints/Mass construction - will we have it ?
 If not, why not?
 https://www.youtube.com/watch?v=T1w4TV8Y8Lk
-This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: Blueprints system, when?](./yt-KXdigLjnaXI.md) [https://www.youtube.com/watch?v=KXdigLjnaXI](https://www.youtube.com/watch?v=KXdigLjnaXI)
+This question was possibly duplicated with a more recent answer: [October 18th, 2022 Livestream Q&A: Any plans for Blueprints?](./yt-NyqKc1tJojM.md) [https://www.youtube.com/watch?v=NyqKc1tJojM](https://www.youtube.com/watch?v=NyqKc1tJojM)

 ### Topics